Type-IA variations: questions and answers

 The Agency may ask the MAH to complete a suspected quality-defect notification form and provide a risk-assessment report on the impact of the product on the market to firstname.lastname@example.org within seven calendar days from the date of the rejection letter.
 Such requests are expected to be very exceptional.
 The MAH has to follow the instructions under notifying quality defects or product recalls.

-For information on the fees applicable for type-IA and -IAINvariations, please refer to fees payable to the European Medicines Agency.
-Such fees cover all authorised strengths, pharmaceutical forms and presentations of a given medicinal product.
+For information on the fee applicable for Type IA/ IAIN variations, please refer to the explanatory note on fees payable to the European Medicines Agency.
+Such fee covers all authorised strengths, pharmaceutical forms and presentations of a given medicinal product.

-Grouped type-IA or -IAINvariations, whether consequential or not, will each attract a separate type-IA fee.
+Grouped Type IA/ IAIN variations, whether consequential or not, will each attract a separate Type IA fee.

-The fee will become due on the date of receipt of the type-IA or -IAIN-variation notification and fees will be payable within 45 calendar days of the date of the said notification.
-After approximately 15 days, an invoice will be sent to the applicants billing address held on the Agency's file.
+The fee will become due on the date of receipt of Type IA/ IAIN variation notification and fees will be payable within 45 calendar days of the date of the said notification.
+After approximately 15 days an invoice will be sent to the applicants billing address held on the Agency’s file.

 The invoice will contain details of the product and type of procedure involved, the fee amount, the customer purchase order number associated with the procedures invoiced and financial information.

-Applicants requiring a purchase order number or similar references on the invoice are requested to clearly indicate it on the cover letter or application form accompanying the dossier.
-The Agency does not accept standalone notifications of purchase order numbers that are not associated with a dossier.
+Applicants requiring a purchase order number or similar references on the invoice are requested to clearly indicate it in the eSubmissioin delivery file accompanying the dossier.
+The Agency does not accept stand-alone notifications of purchase order numbers that are not associated with a dossier.
 Applicants not requiring a purchase order number on the invoice should also clearly state this in the cover letter.
-Applicants are requested to provide this information in the formatted table template .
+Applicants are requested to provide this information in the eSubmission delivery file.

 The above means that, once submitted to the Agency, modifications such as addition or deletion of type IA variation scopes are not possible.
 The Agency cannot accept any revised application form to change the type or number of scopes applied for as part of any submission of Supplementary Information for Type IA variations.